National Electrical Code: Requirements

-The 1999 Code required that new 240 volt receptacles be grounded also, which necessitates a fourth slot in their faces.
+The 1999 Code required that new 120/240 volt receptacles, such as those for electric ranges and dryers, be grounded also, which necessitates a fourth slot in their faces.
 Changes in standards often create problems for new work in old buildings.

 Unlike circuit breakers and fuses, which only open the circuit when the current exceeds a fixed value for a fixed time, a GFCI device will interrupt electrical service when more than 4 to 6 milliamperes of current in either conductor leaks to ground.
 A GFCI detects an imbalance between the current in the "hot" side and the current in the "neutral" side.
 One GFCI receptacle can serve as protection for several downstream conventional receptacles.
 GFCI devices come in many configurations including circuit-breakers, portable devices and receptacles.

 Another safety device introduced with the 1999 code is the arc-fault circuit interrupter (AFCI).
 This device detects arcs from hot to neutral that can develop when insulation between wires becomes frayed or damaged.
 While arcs from hot to neutral would not trip a GFCI device since current is still balanced, circuitry in an AFCI device detects those arcs and will shut down a circuit.
 AFCI devices generally replace the circuit breaker in the circuit.
 As of the 1999 National Electrical Code, AFCI protection is required in new construction on all 15- and 20-amp, 125-volt circuits to bedrooms.

 Conduit and cable protection

 The NEC requires that conductors of a circuit must be inside a raceway, cable, trench, cord, or cable tray.
-Additional protection such as NM cable inside raceway is needed if the installation method is subjected to physical damage as determined by the authority having jurisdiction.
+Additional protection such as NM cable inside raceway is needed if the installation method is subject to physical damage as determined by the authority having jurisdiction.

+The NEC sets three general requirements that PVC conduit must meet to ensure safe electrical installations.
+These requirements include:

+1.Compliance with UL Standards: PVC conduit used in electrical installations must comply with the UL (Underwriters Laboratories) standards specifically designed for PVC conduit.
+This ensures that the conduit meets the necessary safety and performance criteria.

+2.Environmental Suitability: PVC conduit must be suitable for the environment in which it will be installed.
+Different types of PVC conduit are available for indoor, outdoor, wet, or corrosive environments.
+Choosing the appropriate type ensures the longevity and reliability of the conduit system.

+3.Marking and Identification: PVC conduit must bear proper markings for identification, including the manufacturer’s name or trademark, conduit size, and applicable electrical standard.
+These markings help in identifying the conduit and verifying its compliance with the required standards.